Pile Buck's Top Recommended Rigs

 Soilmec’s innovative SR-125 in the Kelly configuration costs about $2,200,000, depending on the type of Kelly bar you choose.

 Other cost factors include how quickly the rig can be assembled and how nimble it is.
 Noise reduction features can up the price.

 CZM’s EK200LS Cased CFA may fit the bill.
 These state-of-the-art rigs are estimated at $1,750,000.
 CFA is also used for residential projects, such as building a home on the California coastline.

 Foundation Drilling Rigs for Tight Spaces

 There are several scenarios where your equipment just won’t have a lot of swinging room.
 Bay Shore System’s LAD Series may be the right solution.
 Their small foundation drilling rigs have attachment heights down to 6 feet 6 inches.
 Yet, they can drill down to 70 feet.
 They also have a wide torque range to handle tough soil.
-A LAD series foundation drilling rig will cost about [PRICE.]

 Used Foundation Drilling Rigs